rafaski/beer_api/README.md

 3. Run the app: `uvicorn app.main:app --host 127.0.0.1 --port 8080 --reload`

 ### How to run application
-Make sure to hit `/data` endpoint first.
+Make sure to hit mandatory `/data` endpoint first.
 It will fetch data from Punk API and save it to database.
 Only then you can hit other endpoints.

 ### Documentation
 Once the application is up and running, you can access FastAPI automatic docs